Robotics-BUT/MPC-MAP-Student/book_src/resources/assignment_1_uncertainty/text.md

 ## Submission

+To implement the tasks, use the `algorithm` directory only, do not modify the rest of the simulator.
+The solution must work in the fresh simulator without any errors, and must generate the graphical outputs contained in the report

-Create a single A4 report that will describe your approach to the exercise (few sentences for each task and an image, if makes sense).
+Create a single A4 report that will briefly describe your solution (few sentences for each task and an image, if makes sense).

-Send the report and `zip` archive comprising the simulator with your solution at `gabrlik@vut.cz`.
+Send the report and `zip` archive comprising the `algorithm` directory to the lecturer's e-mail by Sunday 23:59 of the given week of the semester.

-The MATLAB script (`main.m`) must be executable without any errors and has to generate the graphical outputs contained in the report.

-Deadline: 18th Feb 2024, 23:59.